What people are saying about The Mummy Trap

 The perfectly plush double bed looks as inviting as a walk to the gallows.
 Pain does that to a person.

 “Ahh, a colourful one.”
 Midwife Claudia—I read her tag just so I can curse her to everlasting hell—seems unruffled by my use of expletives.
 Contrary to my husband.

 “Hypocrite.”
 I glare at Greg.
 I have the best reason to swear.
 It doesn’t matter that in principle he's right. “… called driving a bitch.”

 Claudia laughs at Greg's expression.
 “I've heard worse.
 From both parents.
 Let's see if you can top them, eh?”

-I'm not entering a competition, not when another contraction grips my body and twists.
+I'm not entering into a competition with a couple of faceless strangers, not when another contraction grips my body and twists.
 And twists.